ctlab/fgsea/inst/exact/readme.txt

-The script runFgsea.R generates the input for an exact algorithm and computes the FGSEA-multilevel P-values.
+The "runFgsea.R" script calculates P-values using the FGSEA-multilevel method and writes the results to "multilevelResults.tsv".
+The script also creates the input files "roundRanks.txt" and "inpPathways.txt" for the exact algorithm.

-exact.cpp takes as input roundRanks.txt and inpPathways.txt and returns exact P-values.
+The "exact.cpp" script takes as input files "inpPathways.txt." and "roundRanks.txt" and calculates the exact P-values.
+Exact values are saved to the file "exactResults.tsv".

-Script execution order:
+Examples of commands for running scripts:
-1) runFgsea.R
+1) Rscript runFgsea.R
-2) exact.cpp
+2) g++ -O2 exact.cpp -o exact.out
+3) ./exact.out